 A Specific Insurer we Used for Travel in India

-When we traveled to India in December and January this year, we didn’t know about InsureMyTrip, so asked our travel agent for some recommendations and then researched around a bit.
+On a trip to India , we didn’t know about InsureMyTrip, so asked our travel agent for some recommendations and then researched around a bit.
 We ended up using Travel Guard (by AIG), for a couple of reasons:

 - Travel Guard great phone help – this is really important to us.

 - Other insurers that we checked out at that time, AllianceGlobal Insurance or WorldNomad, did not look as good for the pre-existing medical condition waiver we needed and/or were not as helpful on the phone.

 We didn’t need to file any claims on the insurance, so we can’t speak to that (important) part of their service, but we were well satisfied with our interactions with them.
 In fact, we would have bought this insurance for our current trip planning, but found that their “cancel for any reason” insurance only covers 50%.
 For other trips, when we don’t need “cancel for any reason” insurance, we would definitely consider Travel Guard again.